DiabloSerpent/simple_sudoku_generator/README.md

 - make a gui for looking through sudoku history for debugging
   - or maybe just add some character to the middle of the sudoku for easy ctrl+f
 - split up section_digit_sum
-- impl clippy suggestions
-- update Sudoku structure comment to remove cell_flag
-  - and remove CELL_SOLVED const
 - refactor find_group to use breadth-first instead of depth-first search
   - maybe change the code to also look for hidden groups?
     - not necessary, but possible, might be a lil quicker (and more fun)
     - I could also just look for hidden pairs
-- rename MAX_GROUP_SIZE to MAX_NAKED_GROUP_SIZE?
-Would be more accurate
-- rename Sudoku to SudokuSolver and then create a Sudoku or SudokuBoard type alias for greater clarity
 - make it so that group_removal will write a HiddenGroup where a human would recognize it.
 - change Cell to overload bitwise operators instead of using some methods